wp-plugins/flyzoo/readme.txt

 = Is that a free live chat? =

-Currently we don't offer free live chat plans, but our subscriptions are very affordable!
+Currently we don't offer free live chat plans, anyway our plans are very affordable.

-The best live chat features starting **as low as $4.9/month** with 14 day free trial (no credit card required).
+Get the best live chat features starting **as low as $2.6/month** for the yearly subscription.
-Cancel, upgrade or downgrade your subscription at any time.
+Start your 14-day free trial - no credit card required - and cancel, upgrade or downgrade your subscription at any time.

-All plans are discounted up to 33% for yearly subscriptions!
+All plans are discounted up to 33% for the yearly subscriptions!

+= I need more time for testing, can you extend my trial period.? =

+Sure!
+Just write us and we'll glad to extend your trial.

 = Can I test the chat on my localhost? =